kumbulanit/t-sql/sql trainning/untitled/Module 4/Module4_Exercises.md

 Build a comprehensive department analysis showing:
 - Department name, budget, and location
 - Number of active employees
-- Total salary expense and percentage of budget used
+- Total BaseSalary expense and percentage of budget used
 - Number of active projects and total project hours
 - Average employee utilization rate
 - Skills diversity score (count of unique skills in department)